NIHON KOHDEN Vismo PVM-2703 patient monitor (Feb 2011)

 Category: NIHON KOHDEN Vismo bedside monitors and networking.
 In this article we review both the PVM-2701, PVM-2703 and PVM-4763 Vismo patient monitors, the thinking and illogical approach of the product series.

-The first Vismo monitor was the PVM-2701 model announced by Signal 718 dated November 2009.
+The PVM-2701 model was announced by Signal 718 dated November 2009.
+Vismo came from Vital Signs Monitor.
 Notice this was the first model to do away with the suffix.
-Vismo came from Vital Signs Monitor.

 In a pilot move, the new Vismo series was designed in Japan with as many parts sourced in China.
 Although initial shipment were assembled and shipped from Japan, this arrangement was changed from release of PVM-2703.

-The prominent feature of the VISMO PVM-2703 bedside monitor is the utilization of one yellow MULTI-parameter socket.
-The yellow socket does not accept ordinary measurement cables but only cables embedded with codes defined by NIHON KOHDEN.
+The prominent feature of the VISMO PVM-2703 bedside monitor is the utilization of one common-use multi-parameter sockets that is colored yellow.
+The yellow common-use socket does not accept ordinary measurement cables but only cables that are embedded with digital codes defined by NIHON KOHDEN.
+The end result seen using a flexible Multi-parameter socket is the elimination of one usable connector socket on the monitor, which lead to serious usage inflexibility for users!

-A measurement cable with a correct code in its plug can make use of any of the internally configured hardware shown here
+An external measurement cable with a valid digital code embedded in its plug can make use of corresponding internal hardware if available

-The configured hardware using the Smart Cables are grouped into a block known as MULTI-parameter Unit, complete with a small numbers of MULTI-parameter sockets.
+The configured hardware using the Smart Cables are grouped into an electronic block known as MULTI-PARAMETER UNIT (MPU), complete with a small number of yellow common-use multi-parameter sockets.
+The number of yellow multi-parameter sockets in the MPU cannot be arbitrary, and must correspond to the number of internal IBP hardware channels specified.

 Principle of operation

-Given the large amount of hardware in the MULTI-parameter Unit block, more MULTI-parameter sockets should be added whenever possible, to make good use of the hardware that would otherwise gone unutilized; this is actually done by using an external expansion box filled with MULTI-parameter sockets, each with its own IBP amplifier hardware.
+Given the large amount of hardware in the MPU block, more yellow common-use sockets should be added whenever possible, so as to make good use of the hardware that would otherwise be idling; this is actually done by using an external expansion box filled with more yellow multi-parameter sockets (each with own associated IBP amplifier hardware).

 Variations to the basic theme

 In the VISMO PVM-2703 bedside monitor, only one channel of IBP hardware is configured out of five possible hardware types for use by Smart Cables.
-The expansion box is also not available for the PVM-2703 Multi-parameter Unit.
+This being a simple monitor, the expansion box is not necessary.

-NIBP, SpO2, ECG and one channel of Temperature are configured using dedicated measurement cables.
-They are not part of the MULTI-parameter Unit.
+Take note the parameters NIBP, SpO2, ECG and one channel of Temperature are not using Smart Cables, they are therefore not part of the Multi-parameter Unit.

-The digital hexadecimal code is stored in an EEPROM chip mounted on a small flexible PC board electrically wired to the pins of the cable plug.
+The digital hexadecimal code is stored in a non-volatile EEPROM chip (Electrically Erasable Programmable Read-only Memory) mounted on a small flexible PC board electrically wired to the pins of the cable plug.
 It is not difficult to make the Smart Cables but they are being priced highly by the manufacturer; only the common IBP cable can be sourced from China suppliers at a reasonable price.

 One MULTI-parameter socket can select two Temperature hardware channels.